Our beloved partner is no longer on earth. And now it’s the holidays.

 Our first Thanksgiving without her.
 Our first Christmas without him.
 Another Chanukah without her.
 A third New Year absent him.

-No matter how we, as widows, choose to mark or attempt to ignore holidays, these days will almost surely be grief-filled.
+No matter how we, as widows, especially those of us newly widowed, choose to mark or attempt to ignore holidays, these days will almost surely be grief-filled.